-Qualified applicants must have applied for admission to the Department’s M.S. or Ph.
-D. programs or are beginning a Ph.
-D. program of studies in the Department after having successfully completed a M.S. degree at the University of Illinois at Urbana-Champaign.
+Qualified applicants must have applied for admission to the department’s M.S. or Ph.
+D. programs or be starting a Ph.
+D. program of study in the department after having successfully completed a M.S. degree at the University of Illinois Urbana-Champaign.
 Identification of qualified applicants will be made by faculty, the Graduate Coordinator, and the Department Head.
 A Faculty Committee will evaluate all the nominations to the fellowship and make a recommendation to the Department Head.

-Materials to be submitted electronically to Alicia Schneider, firstname.lastname@example.org are:
+Required application materials to be submitted electronically to Alicia Schneider are: